 In less than three weeks, I will return to India for a five week sabbatical to do both spiritual work in an ashram, and field research for yet another academic project.
 My departure date marks the 15 year anniversary of me landing myself in a jail cell for six months, and living as a felon in the U.S. since, in all the ways you are boxed in.

-This upcoming academic year I will write a thesis using my “I” voice to expand on the repercussions of sexual violence, trauma, and the failures of the justice system regarding women specifically.
+This upcoming academic year I will write a thesis using my “I” voice to expand on the repercussions of sexual violence, trauma, and the failures of community and the justice system regarding women specifically.
 I do not yet know for certain what turns and shapes this project will take.
 I do know it will be cathartic, as I am an ongoing process of recovery and discovery that will likely be lifelong.

 What I pray for more than anything is the ongoing strength and resiliency to face my wounds head on, and the similar wounds of others, looking fear in the eye with the heart of a lioness, knowing this is my destiny.
 It was always mine.